 Governance-as-code flips this model.
 Instead of enforcing policy through human checkpoints after work is done, you encode requirements as machine-readable rules that run automatically at every stage of your delivery pipeline.
 Controls execute in real time.
 Evidence is captured as an immutable audit trail.
 Exceptions surface immediately, not during quarterly reviews.

-Research backing the Accelerate framework demonstrates that high-performing software organizations achieve both speed and stability through automated practices.
-The four key metrics, deployment frequency, lead time for changes, change failure rate, and mean time to restore, improve when software development teams embed quality and security checks directly into pipelines rather than treating them as separate gates.
+Research from the DORA Accelerate State of DevOps program shows that high-performing software organisations achieve both speed and stability through automated practices.
+Deployment frequency, lead time for changes, change failure rate, and mean time to restore all improve when teams embed quality and security checks directly into pipelines rather than treating them as separate gates.
+If you want the measurement framework for tracking these metrics to demonstrate operational resilience, the DORA engineering metrics framework is the standard worth adopting alongside your compliance controls.

-For banks, the stakes include operational resilience and third-party risk management.
-DORA reinforces what mature DevOps teams already know: the fastest path to compliance is automation.
-When your toolchain enforces policy continuously, you don't trade speed for safety; you get both.
+For banks, DORA reinforces what mature DevOps teams already know: the fastest path to compliance is automation.
+When your toolchain enforces policy continuously, you don't trade speed for safety.
+You get both.

 Pro tip: Start with your highest-risk systems first.
 Automate governance for customer-facing applications and payment systems, then expand the model to lower-risk internal tools once the pattern is proven.